Equity and diversity

 Future plans

-As we continue to educate ourselves on the issues associated with inequalities, we will continue to:
+We will continue to educate ourselves on the issues associated with inequalities, and increase our engagement with excluded communities, in order to:

-• improve diversity and representation across the charity
+• improve diversity and representation across the charity, and the wider outdoors community

 This will be an ongoing journey, and we will be continually evaluating our policies, practices, and culture to ensure that we are living up to our values and removing barriers to equality.
 We will keep checking our progress and sharing updates.